 - Over 100 free logic puzzles to keep your mind busy for hours

-- Hundreds more premium puzzles unlocked by a single in-app purchas
+- When you upgrade, get hundreds more premium puzzles with a single in-app purchase

 - No clock, no pressure: pause game and resume at any time